Veal, variety meats and by-products, lungs, cooked, braised

 Compare Veal, variety meats and by-products, lungs, cooked, braised

-See how Veal, variety meats and by-products, lungs, cooked, braised compares to other foods:
+See how Veal, variety meats and by-products, lungs, cooked, braised compares to other foods in terms of nutrition:

-- Veal, variety meats and by-products, lungs, cooked, braised vs Lamb, foreshank, separable lean and fat, trimmed to 1/8" fat, choice, raw
+- Veal, variety meats and by-products, lungs, cooked, braised vs Lamb, cubed for stew or kabob (leg and shoulder), separable lean only, trimmed to 1/4" fat, cooked, broiled

 More in Lamb, Veal, and Game Products